Azlou77/Azlou77/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on IPSSI school
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Symfony
 - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: nguyenlouis@gmail.com
 - 😄 Pronouns: Azlou77